How to apply

 Tel. +44 (0) 1484 473969 E-mail. firstname.lastname@example.org

 Admissions and Records Office The University of Huddersfield Queensgate, Huddersfield HD1 3DH, UK

-For any course specific requirements on how to apply, please check the ‘Apply’ section within the individual course web page for further guidance.
+For any course specific requirements for applications, please check the ‘How to apply’ section within the individual course web page for further guidance.